- General facts and information

 - Use aids such as dolls or similar

 As a pedagogical professional, you, along with the parents, know the most about the children.
 Take up the topic at a parents’ evening and also ask questions in this regard before settling in.
 Has the child previously experienced loss, witnessed or experienced grief.
 Especially with refugee children from crisis or war zones, the topic is often very topical.
 Furthermore, the child’s religious affiliation is of course also important in order to enable a stringent action in private and in the daycare center.

 In acute cases, interdisciplinary cooperation should be sought in any case.
 For the daily work in the daycare center, there are of course also suitable tools for the field of sepulchral culture.

 In everyday pedagogical life, there are countless tools and procedures to achieve a positive impact on the planned offerings.
 Especially in the field of educational sepulchral culture, tools such as field trips and picture books are essential.
 But discovering the (human) body can also build bridges to the themes of death and the end of life.
-Use old bark or dead wood to put a person.
+Use old bark or dead wood to lay a human.
 Talk about body composition and connect to ancient natural materials.
-For these are also no longer alive and yet at the same time harbor new life.
+For even these are no longer alive and yet at the same time harbor new life.

 I think that every educator knows that picture books offer a good opportunity for development in many respects.
 Less well known is that there are many books and picture books on the subject of grief, death, loss and other areas.
 Here is a small selection: